 Can all children be assessed on the Minnesota EF Scale?

 The MEFS is designed for use across a wide range of ability levels, from very low to very high, but children must understand the language of testing, and have normal or corrected to normal vision and hearing.
-They must also be able to interact with an iPad touchscreen.
+They must also be able to interact with a tablet touchscreen.

-What if a child is unfamiliar with iPads?
+What if a child is unfamiliar with touchscreen tablets?